CallumBoase/knack-api-helper/README.md

 }
 ```

-## Record-related API calls
+## Standard CRUD API calls

-There are 8 types of record-related API calls (ie API calls that deal with records in your Knack database) supported by Knack-api-helper.
+There are 8 types of API calls supported by knack-api-helper, for standard CRUD (Create, read, update, delete) of records in your Knack database.
 These are:
 * `get`
 * `getMany`
 * `post`